Corey Hart (singer): 2014–present

 A single, "Another December", was released on YouTube November 29, 2018.
-The song was focuses on Hart's mother and the accompanying video features photos of her with family interspersed among present-day footage of Hart walking through Montreal.
+The song focuses on Hart's mother and the accompanying video features photos of her with family interspersed among present-day footage of Hart walking through Montreal.
 The video was a preview for a new EP; the title track "Dreaming Time Again" was released January 16, 2019, with an accompanying video filmed in Havana, Cuba featuring Hart's teenage son, Rain.
 The EP was released in the spring that year in association with Warner Brothers Music Canada, and Hart set out on a cross-country tour, beginning in St. John's, Newfoundland on May 31.

 The Canadian Music Hall of Fame announced Hart's induction to its roster concomitant with the single release.
 Hart accepted the honour and performed live at the 2019 Juno Awards in London, Ontario, Canada on March 17, 2019.
 In the same year, he made a stunt appearance on the seventh season premiere of La Voix, performing his own hit song "Everything in My Heart" as a blind auditioner; he became an honorary member of Éric Lapointe's team, and made a return appearance in the finale, but was not officially a competitor.

 In May 2020, Hart announced the release of a new version of his 1985 hit "Never Surrender", with the lyrics updated to reflect a message of resilience and hope during the COVID-19 pandemic.

 Hart is a member of the Canadian charity Artists Against Racism.